 Many financial institutions offer IRAs, including brokerage firms, banks, and newer “fintech” companies.
-In order to pick the best account for you, there’s one up-front question to answer: do you want to make your own investment decisions, or would you rather have the investing decisions made for you so you can just set-it-and-forget-it?
+In order to pick the best account for you, there are a few things to consider.
+One important consideration is whether you want to make your own investment decisions, or would you rather have the investing decisions made for you so you can just set-it-and-forget-it?

 If you want to make your own decisions, then what you’ll want is a self-directed IRA.
 That allows you to make your own trading decisions and invest in whichever financial securities you’d like.